Chinese fans pay rich tributes to China’s legendary Indian classical dancer Zhang Jun | Education

 Chinese fans pay rich tributes to China’s legendary Indian classical dancer Zhang Jun

-It was a dream come true for Jin Shan Shan, Zhang's ardent student, and widely acclaimed Bharatanatyam dancer both in India and China who took in her Guru's footsteps and devoted her life to popularising the Indian classical art form.
+It was a dream come true for Jin Shan Shan, Zhang’s ardent student and widely acclaimed Bharatanatyam dancer both in India and China who took to her Guru’s footsteps and devoted her life in popularising the Indian classical art form.

 The audience included India’s Ambassador to China Pradeep Kumar Rawat and former Vice Minister of Finance of China and President of AIIB Jin Liqun who lustily cheered the meticulously performed dances to the classical Tamil and Hindi music.

-Barring Mao Zedong's disastrous Cultural Revolution (1966-76) during which millions of intellectuals were persecuted, she traveled to India seven more times mastering the dance forms studying under maestros like Birju Maharaj, Uday Shankar, and later at the Kalakshetra, a revered institution of Bharatanatyam in then Madras, now Chennai.
+Barring Mao Zedong’s disastrous Cultural Revolution (1966-76) during which millions of intellectuals were persecuted, she travelled to India seven more times mastering the dance forms studying under maestros like Birju Maharaj, Uday Shankar and later at the Kalakshetra, a revered institution of Bharatanatyam in then Madras, now Chennai.

 She later helped to form China’s famous dance troupes, the Oriental Song and Dance Ensemble, which helped the likes of Jin Shan Shan to undergo rigorous training to emerge as professionals.

-Born in a family of intellectuals in Sichuan in China's Hubei province in 1933, she was married to Wei Jun, a conductor of classical Chinese orchestras.
+Born in the family of intellectuals in Qichuan in China’s Hubei province in 1933, she was married to Wei Jun, a conductor of classical Chinese orchestras.

 She was diagnosed with cancer in 1996 and passed away in 2012, plunging her students and admirers in deep sorrow.

-"I remember when I was young, my mother used to go to India, she went there several times over several years.
+“I remember when I was young, my mother used to go to India, she went there several times over several years.
 Whenever she came back, the house would become lovely.
 The house was full of Indian music every day.
-From time to time, some friends would come to visit her," he said.
+From time to time, there were friends who would come to visit her,” he said.

 “She has taught many outstanding students and she always hoped that her students would surpass her.

-"Every day students came to learn the dance from morning to night, some of the primary school students," Han said.
+“Every day students came to learn the dance from morning to night, some of them primary school students,” Han said.

 Rawat, who during his earlier stints here met Zhang, said she was one of the greatest teachers of Indian classical dances in China.